swcarpentry/training-course/_submissions/round-04/5/2013-06-19-reflections-repeating-things.md

 #### Focus on coding skills rather than specific statistical techniques {#focus-on-coding-skills-rather-than-specific-statistical-techniques}

-We were motivated by swc&#8217;s mission, to teach basic coding skills, and feel this is paying off for the students.
+We were motivated by swc's mission, to teach basic coding skills, and feel this is paying off for the students.
 None of our students have ever had any formal training in coding, and few (if any) have supervisors capable of giving adequate feedback on the quality of their code.
 Showing them how to use all the different techniques for repeating things was much appreciated.

 #### Blog {#blog}